AlgoMaster Logo

 Intuition

-The most straightforward way: try every possible subarray, compute its sum, and check if it's divisible by k.
-We can optimize the inner loop slightly by maintaining a running sum instead of recomputing from scratch each time.
+Try every possible subarray, compute its sum, and check if it is divisible by k.
+Maintaining a running sum keeps the inner loop O(1) per step instead of recomputing the sum from scratch.

-For each starting index i, we extend the subarray one element at a time, adding nums[j] to a running sum.
-Whenever that sum is divisible by k, we increment our count.
+For each starting index i, extend the subarray one element at a time, adding nums[j] to a running sum.
+Whenever that sum is divisible by k, increment the count.

 Algorithm